 Britt - Crystal Lake is a blue-collar town, with 39.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Britt - Crystal Lake is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Britt - Crystal Lake who work in management occupations (11.66%), sales jobs (9.49%), and healthcare (7.24%).

-Britt - Crystal Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Britt - Crystal Lake does not have a public transit system used by locals to get to and from work.

-The citizens of Britt - Crystal Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 23.94% of adults in Britt - Crystal Lake having a bachelor's degree or advanced degree.
+The population of Britt - Crystal Lake overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Britt - Crystal Lake, 23.94% have at least a bachelor's degree.

 The per capita income in Britt - Crystal Lake in 2022 was $39,039, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $156,156 for a family of four.
 However, Britt - Crystal Lake contains both very wealthy and poor people as well.